idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 .. _sect-fctypes:

-First Class Types
+First-Class Types
 -----------------

-In Idris, types are first class, meaning that they can be computed and manipulated (and passed to functions) just like any other language construct.
+In Idris, types are first-class, meaning that they can be computed and manipulated (and passed to functions) just like any other language construct.
 For example, we could write a function which computes a type: